Hummelt/Capstone-Project/README.md

 ### Geographic relationship in view of customer characteristics

-As mentioned above, there is no direct link between the coordinates (logitude, latitude) and the customer, because the zip code prefix is not uniquely assigned to one specific coordinate, but a range which fall into the same neighborhood.
-In this way many customers fall onto the same coordinate.
-To deal with this, for each coordinate the majority class was calculated.
-In that way the unique zip code prefix is shown on the map with the color of the majority segment.
+As mentioned, there isn't a direct link between the coordinates and the customer, because the zip code prefix is not uniquely assigned to one specific coordinate but a range which fall into the same neighborhood.
+In this way many customers fall into the same coordinate.
+Therefore the majority class was calculated for each coordinate.
+This is how the unique zip code prefix is shown on the map with the color of the majority segment.

-Distribution of sub-sebments
+Distribution of sub-segments

 ![Dataset](pics/Geo_subsegments.png)

-The bright red dots represent the active-high sub-segment.
-The color shifts to the cold- and inactive segments in the blue colors.
-With exception of a few pockets, there's a relatively evenly disctibution of the sub-segments accross the East of Brazil.
+Bright red dots = active-high sub-segment.
+Color shift to blue colors = cold- and inactive segments.
+With exception of a few, there's a relatively equally disctibution of the sub-segments accross the East of Brazil.

 Distribution according total revenue